How it works

 What's Baking for V2

-Let's map out the next iteration to make these sustainability insights even more green!
+Let's map out the next iteration to make these sustainability insights tangible!

 The auditor will sniff out if a site is running on Nuxt, Next.js, WordPress, or vanilla code.
 Instead of generic advice, you will get optimizations feedback for your creative stack.